diversemix/accountapi-client/README.md

 3. End-to-End Tests

 Without a staging environment or equivalent it is impossible to do (3).
 I have completed what I think is a good "first pass" at the unit tests for this interview - obviously I could carry on!
 In terms of integration tests, as we have the container available to us, I have attempted to do these in BDD style using godog.
 This is the first time I have used this technique, again would appreciate any feedback.
 Thanks!

-## Still to do

-- Validation of bic and bank_id in the entity?
-- Improve unit tests - there are many tests that need more cases, particularly failure cases.
-- setup up CI/CD with github actions.
-- Improve BDD tests - more reading first...
-I'm a bit worried at the size of the file `integration_tests.go`
-- Improve Account to include all the other possible attributes it can contain (see docs).